- Publication 530 - Introductory Material

 You meet the rules to deduct all of the mortgage interest on your loan and all of the real estate taxes on your main home.

-If you meet these conditions, then you can deduct all of the payments you actually made during the year to your mortgage servicer, the State HFA, or HUD on the home mortgage (including the amount shown on box 3 of Form 1098-MA, Mortgage Assistance Payments), but not more than the sum of the amounts shown on Form 1098, Mortgage Interest Statement, in box 1 (mortgage interest received), box 5 (mortgage insurance premiums), and box 10 (real property taxes).
-However, you are not required to use this special method to compute your deduction for mortgage interest and real estate taxes on your main home.
+If you meet these conditions, then you can deduct all of the payments you actually made during the year to your mortgage servicer, the State HFA, or HUD on the home mortgage (including the amount shown on box 3 of Form 1098-MA, Mortgage Assistance Payments), but not more than the sum of the amounts shown on Form 1098, Mortgage Interest Statement, in box 1 (mortgage interest received), and box 11 (real property taxes).
+However, you aren’t required to use this special method to compute your deduction for mortgage interest and real estate taxes on your main home.

 Most state and local governments charge an annual tax on the value of real property.
 This is called a real estate tax.
 You can deduct the tax if it is assessed uniformly at a like rate on all real property throughout the community.
 The proceeds must be for general community or governmental purposes and not be a payment for a special privilege granted or service rendered to you.